 Coverage amounts vary, although you can get anywhere from 60% to 90% reimbursement.
 For example, if you get the Sun Life Basic Plan, it'll reimburse you for up to 60% of your drug expenses.
 If you go with Manulife's Enhanced FlexCare ComboPlus, you can get up to 90% reimbursement on the first $2,000.

-Medicare doesn’t cover routine and preventive dental procedures, as they’re not “medically-required”.
+Medicare doesn't cover routine and preventive dental procedures, as they're not "medically-required".
 The good news is, some private health plans fill in this gap, such as the Manulife FlexCare ComboPlus.
-Even the basic plan offers some coverage for dental exams, cleaning, and filling.
+Even the basic plan offers some coverage for dental exams, cleanings, and filling.